brotulix/arduino-bottlerocket/README.md

 * Manual application of pressurized air (bicycle pump) allowing tight control of at least *one* launch parameter.
 * Pressure-capable plug (from a simple bottle rocket project).
 * Sturdy, well-proven release mechanism allowing a (rather) controlled launch (PVC pipes and zip-ties).
+* A flight recording camera that loses its data on hard landings (eg. all but tree-top landings; high-G intolerant SD card connection?).